-Mr Homsany is also a Certified Practising Accountant and is a fellow of the Financial Services Institute of Australasia (FINSIA).
+Mr Homsany is a Certified Practising Accountant and is a fellow of the Financial Services Institute of Australasia (FINSIA).
 He has a Commerce Degree and Honours Degree in Law from the University of Western Australia and a Graduate Diploma in Finance and Investment from FINSIA.

-Over the last 3 years Mr Homsany has held a directorship in Toronto Stock Exchange (Venture Exchange) listed Central Iron Ore Limited (TSX-V) (27 October 2010 to present), ASX Listed Toro Energy Ltd (1 December 2013 to present) and ASX listed Merah Resources Ltd (27 August 2010 to 30 April 2014).
-Mr Homsany is also a director of the Health Insurance Fund of Australia Limited and is chairman of its Audit and Risk Committee.
+Over the last 3 years Mr Homsany has held a directorship in Toronto Stock Exchange (Venture Exchange) listed Central Iron Ore Limited (TSX-V) (27 October 2010 to present), ASX Listed Toro Energy Ltd (1 December 2013 to present) and ASX listed Minquest Limited (formerly Merah Resources Ltd) (27 August 2010 to 30 April 2014).
+Mr Homsany is also chairman of the Health Insurance Fund of Australia Limited.

-Mr Edward van Heemst (BCom, MBA, CA, CPA) (Non-Executive Director) Age 68
+Mr Edward van Heemst (BCom, MBA, CA, CPA), Non-Executive Director, Age 69